Sommersette/roman-numerals/README.md

 ## Expected Behaviour/Specs

-_  1. input: 1, output: I
+_  1. input: 1 - 9, output I - IX,

-  2. input: 2, output: II

-  3. input: 3, output: III

-  4. input: 4, output: IV,

-  5. input: 5, output: V,

-  6. input: 6, ouput: VI,

-  7. input: 9, output: IX,

-  8. input: 10 - 90, output: X - XC,
+  2. input: 10 - 90, output: X - XC,

+  3. input: 100 - 900, output: C - CM,

+  4. if user inputs 0's, treat that number of 0's as placeholders

+  4. interpret string of numbers as arrayed numbers.
+Each element indexed as 0, 1, 2, 3 to correspond with 1, 10, 100, 1000;

+  5. Concatenate all outputs into total final numeral.

-  9. input: roman numeral, output: spits back out roman numeral.
+  6. input: roman numeral, output: spits back out roman numeral.

-  10. input: numbers only, output: not a number silly.
+  5. input: numbers only, output: not a number silly.
   _